JuanDM93/sps-python-microservices/README.md

 - GET /api/health - Get the health of the application

+### Authentication

+The Authentication endpoint is used to authenticate the user and get a token.

+- POST /api/auth/register - Register a new user
+- POST /api/auth/login - Login an existing user

+### Blogs

+The Blog endpoint is used to manage the blogs.

+- Blog Model (BSON)
+  - id: ObjectId
+  - title: String
+  - content: String

+- GET /api/blogs - Get all the blogs
+- POST /api/blogs - Create a new blog
+- GET /api/blogs/{id} - Get a blog
+- PUT /api/blogs/{id} - Update a blog
+- DELETE /api/blogs/{id} - Delete a blog

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details